 What to expect after surgery for kidney cancer

-Tubes and dripsWhile in hospital, you will be given fluids and medicines via a tube inserted into a vein (intravenous drip).
-You will also have other temporary tubes to drain waste fluid away from the operation site.
+Drips and tubesWhile in hospital, you will be given fluids and medicines through a tube inserted into a vein (intravenous drip).
+You will also have other temporary tubes to drain waste fluids away from the operation site.

 Blood clotsYou will usually have to wear compression stockings to help the blood in your legs circulate and prevent blood clots developing.
 Depending on your risk of clotting, you may be given daily injections of a blood-thinning medicine.

 Moving aroundYour health care team will probably encourage you to walk the day after the surgery.
 A physiotherapist may explain how to move safely and show you exercises to do while you are recovering.
-These might include breathing or coughing exercises that can help you avoid developing a chest infection.
+Doing breathing or coughing exercises can help you avoid developing a chest infection.

 Returning homeWhen you get home, you will need to take things easy and only do what is comfortable.
 Let your family and friends know that you need to rest a lot and might need some help around the house.

 View the Cancer Council NSW editorial policy.